These experts helped us to

 Keep in mind that the 1% cost for Rapid Deposit is in addition to the transaction fees you’ll pay to accept cards.
 It’s best used sparingly, such as for unexpected cash flow emergencies, rather than as a default method of receiving your funds.

 Accepting credit cards is a primary function of the Clover Flex.
-In order to do so, you’ll need a merchant account with a credit card processor that operates on the First Data processing platform.
-Note that this doesn’t mean you need an account directly with First Data, although you can do that.
-It simply means you need an account with a First Data-compatible processing company.
+In order to do so, you'll need a merchant account with a credit card processor that operates on the Fiserv (formerly First Data) processing platform.
+Note that this doesn't mean you need an account directly with Fiserv, although you can do that.
+It simply means you need an account with a Fiserv-compatible processing company.
 Fortunately, there are many options.

 One thing to keep in mind is that Clovers can only be reprogrammed by the company from whom it was originally purchase.
 That means that you cannot buy a Clover online or from a friend and bring it to a processor of your choice.